Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 - with deep prematurity.

-The use of medicines.
-The introduction of drugs is indicated if, despite adequate ventilation of the lungs with 100% oxygen and chest compressions for 30 s, the heart rate remains less than 60 beats per minute.
+Use of medications.
+Administration of drugs is indicated if, despite adequate ventilation of the lungs with 100% oxygen and chest compressions for 30 seconds, the heart rate remains less than 60 beats per minute.

-During the primary resuscitation of newborns, medications are used: adrenaline; means that normalize the BCC; sodium bicarbonate, antagonists of narcotic drugs.
+During primary resuscitation of newborns, medications are used: adrenaline; means that normalize bcc; sodium bicarbonate, antagonists of narcotic drugs.

 Adrenalin.
 Indications for use:

-- absence of heart contractions (asystole) at any time of resuscitation.
+- absence of heart contractions (asystole) at any time during resuscitation.

-Epinephrine is administered as quickly as possible intravenously or endotracheally at a dose of 0.1-0.3 ml / kg of a solution at a concentration of 1: 10,000.
-The concentration of the solution is 1: 10,000 (to 0.1 ml of a 0.1% solution of epinephrine hydrochloride or 0.9 ml of isotonic sodium chloride solution is added to 0.1 ml of 0.18% solution of epinephrine hydrotartrate).
+Adrenaline is administered as quickly as possible intravenously or endotracheally at a dose of 0.1-0.3 ml/kg of solution at a concentration of 1: 10,000.
+The concentration of the solution is 1: 10,000 (to 0.1 ml of 0.1% solution of adrenaline hydrochloride or add 0.9 ml of isotonic sodium chloride solution to 0.1 ml of 0.18% adrenaline hydrogen tartrate solution).

-Endotracheal epinephrine is injected from a syringe directly into the tube or through a tube inserted into the tube.
-In this case, a solution of adrenaline at a concentration of 1: 10,000 can be additionally diluted with an isotonic solution to a final volume of 1 ml, or the endotracheal tube (probe) can be rinsed with an isotonic solution of sodium chloride (0.5-1.0 ml) after the administration of an undiluted dose.
-In the case of endotracheal administration, it is always recommended to use a dose of 0.3-1.0 ml / kg.
-After adrenaline is injected into the trachea, it is important to perform several effective positive pressure ventilation at once.
+Endotracheally, adrenaline is injected from a syringe directly into the tube or through a probe inserted into the tube.
+In this case, a solution of adrenaline at a concentration of 1: 10,000 can be further diluted with an isotonic solution to a final volume of 1 ml or the endotracheal tube (probe) can be rinsed with an isotonic sodium chloride solution (0.5-1.0 ml) after administering an undiluted dose.
+In case of endotracheal administration, it is recommended to always use a dose of 0.3-1.0 ml/kg.
+After injecting epinephrine into the trachea, it is important to immediately perform several effective positive pressure ventilations.

-If there is no effect, the administration of adrenaline is repeated every 3-5 minutes, repeated administrations are only intravenous.
+If there is no effect, the injection of adrenaline is repeated every 3-5 minutes, repeated injections only intravenously.

-Large doses of IV adrenaline for resuscitation of newborns are not recommended, since their administration can cause damage to the brain and heart of the child.
+Large doses of intravenous epinephrine are not recommended for resuscitation of newborns, since their administration can cause damage to the baby's brain and heart.

-- lack of reaction of the child to resuscitation measures;
+- lack of response of the child to resuscitation measures;

-- signs of blood loss (pallor, pulse of weak filling, persistent tachycardia or bradycardia, no signs of improved blood circulation, despite all resuscitation measures).
+- signs of blood loss (pallor, weak pulse, persistent tachycardia or bradycardia, no signs of improvement in blood circulation, despite all resuscitation measures).

-With the development of hypovolemia, children whose condition does not improve during resuscitation are injected intravenously slowly, over 5-10 minutes, up to 10 ml / kg of one of these solutions (isotonic sodium chloride solution is recommended) .3
+With the development of hypovolemia, children whose condition does not improve during resuscitation are administered intravenously slowly, over 5-10 minutes, up to 10 ml/kg of one of the indicated solutions (isotonic sodium chloride solution is recommended).3

 Sodium bicarbonate indicated for the development of severe metabolic acidosis during prolonged and ineffective resuscitation against the background of adequate mechanical ventilation.
-Into the umbilical cord vein slowly, not faster than 2 ml / kg / min 4.2% solution at a dose of 4 ml / kg or 2 meq / kg.
-The drug should not be administered until ventilation of the newborn's lungs is established.
+A 4.2% solution at a dose of 4 ml/kg or 2 mEq/kg is injected into the umbilical cord vein slowly, no faster than 2 ml/kg/min.
+The drug should not be administered until the newborn's lungs are ventilated.

-Indication for use: persistent severe respiratory depression during ventilation under positive pressure, with normal heart rate and skin color in a child whose mother was injected with narcotic drugs during the last 4 hours before childbirth.
-Naloxone hydrochloride is administered at a concentration of 1.0 mg / ml solution, at a dose of 0.1 mg / kg IV.
-When administered intramuscularly, the effect of naloxone is slow, and when administered endotracheally, it is ineffective.
+Indications for use: persistent severe respiratory depression during positive pressure ventilation, with normal heart rate and skin color in a child whose mother was administered narcotic drugs during the last 4 hours before birth.
+Naloxone hydrochloride is administered at a concentration of 1.0 mg/ml solution, at a dose of 0.1 mg/kg IV.
+When administered intramuscularly, the effect of naloxone is slow; when administered endotracheally, it is ineffective.

-Do not prescribe naloxone to a child from a mother with suspected drug dependence or from a mother who is on long-term drug treatment.
-This can cause severe seizures.
-The child's breathing can be suppressed by other drugs administered to the mother (magnesium sulfate, non-narcotic analgesics, anesthetics), but their effect will not be blocked by the administration of naloxone.
+Naloxone should not be prescribed to a child from a mother with suspected drug addiction or from a mother who is undergoing long-term drug treatment.
+This may cause severe cramping.
+The child's breathing can also be suppressed by other drugs administered to the mother (magnesium sulfate, non-narcotic analgesics, anesthetics), but their effect will not be blocked by the administration of naloxone.

-If the child's condition does not improve despite effective mechanical ventilation and chest compressions, drug administration, to exclude anomalies in the development of the respiratory tract, pneumothorax, diaphragmatic hernia, congenital defects hearts.
+If the child’s condition does not improve despite effective mechanical ventilation and chest compressions, administration of drugs, exclude abnormalities in the development of the respiratory tract, pneumothorax, diaphragmatic hernia, birth defects hearts.

-1 Do not pour cold or cold water on your child. hot water, direct a stream of oxygen to the face, squeeze the chest, beat on the buttocks and carry out any other measures, the safety of which has not been proven for a newborn.
+1 It is prohibited to pour cold or hot water, direct a stream of oxygen into the face, squeeze the chest, hit the buttocks and carry out any other measures whose safety for a newborn has not been proven.

-2 Apgar score characterizes general state the newborn and the effectiveness of resuscitation measures and is not used to determine the need for resuscitation, its volume or the moment of resuscitation.
-Appraisal on the Apgar scale should be carried out at the 1st and 5th minutes after the birth of the child.
-If the result of the assessment on the 5th minute is less than 7 points, it should be additionally carried out every 5 minutes up to the 20th minute of life.
+2 The Apgar score characterizes general state newborn and the effectiveness of resuscitation measures and is not used to determine the need for resuscitation, its volume or the timing of resuscitation measures.
+The Apgar score should be assessed at 1 and 5 minutes after the baby is born.
+If the assessment result at the 5th minute is less than 7 points, it should be additionally carried out every 5 minutes until the 20th minute of life.

 Literature

-1. Order of the Ministry of Health of Ukraine No. 437 ved 31.08.04 "On the consolidation of clinical protocols for providing medical aid for children who are not equipped with a health care system".
+1. Order of the Ministry of Health of Ukraine No. 437 dated 08/31/04 “On the approval of clinical protocols for the provision of medical assistance for difficult conditions in children at the hospital and pre-hospital stages.”

-2. Order of the Ministry of Health of Ukraine No. 152 ved 04.04.2005 "About the hardening of the medical protocol to watch a healthy newborn child".
+2. Order of the Ministry of Health of Ukraine No. 152 dated 04/04/2005 “On the approval of the clinical protocol for medical supervision of a healthy newborn baby.”

-3. Order of the Ministry of Health of Ukraine No. 312 ved 06/08/2007 "On the consolidation of the clinical protocol of the first reanimation and the development of new aid to the new ward."
+3. Order of the Ministry of Health of Ukraine No. 312 dated 06/08/2007 “On the approval of the clinical protocol for initial resuscitation and post-resuscitation care for newborns.”

 Additional

 3. Shabalov N.P.
-Neonatology: A Textbook for Students and Residents of Pediatric Faculties medical institutes... - Second edition, revised and enlarged. - SPb .: Special literature, 1997. - T. 1. - 496 p.
+Neonatology: Textbook for students and residents of pediatric faculties medical institutes. — Second edition, corrected and expanded. - St. Petersburg: Special Literature, 1997. - T. 1. - 496 p.

-According to statistics, every tenth newborn child is provided medical assistance in the delivery room, and 1% of all those born need a full range of resuscitation actions.
-High level of preparation medical staff allows you to increase the chances of life and reduce possible development complications.
-Adequate and timely resuscitation of newborns is the first step towards reducing the number of deaths and the development of diseases.
+According to statistics, every tenth newborn child receives medical care in the delivery room, and 1% of all births require a full range of resuscitation actions.
+High level of training medical personnel allows you to increase your chances of life and reduce possible development complications.
+Adequate and timely resuscitation of newborns is the first step towards reducing mortality and disease development.

-What is neonatal resuscitation?
-This is a series of activities aimed at revitalizing the child's body and restoring the lost functions.
+What is neonatal intensive care?
+This is a series of activities that are aimed at revitalizing the child’s body and restoring lost functions.
 It includes:

 • intensive care methods;